severalnines/ccx-docs/docs/admin/Troubleshooting/Troubleshooting.md

 Use kubectl and open a bash terminal on the cmon-master container.

-### S9S CLI commands
+### S9S CLI commands  and CC UI commands

 :::danger
-Never use the S9S CLI nor the CCUIv2 to add or remove resources (nodes or datastores).
-This may lead to stray data.
+Never use the S9S CLI nor the CCUIv2 to add or remove resources (nodes or datastores). ***This may lead to stray data***.
-Do not use the following commands:
+Do not use the following commands (and corresponding commands in the ClusterConrol UI):
 - s9s cluster --[drop|remove-node|add-node|upgrade-cluster|reinstall-node|demote-node|reconfigure-node]
 - s9s node --[stop|unregister]
 ::::